mikenewbon/blender-studio/docs/architecture.md

 Posts will usually be related to films, and displayed in the 'Weeklies' section alongside production logs.

-There are two models: `Post` and `Revision`.
-Revisions are consecutive versions of the post content; whenever a blog post is edited or updated, actually a new revision is created.
-The `Revision` model stores all the data that can be updated: the post content, the title, etc. The `Post` model only stores the information that should not change, like the slug or the original author of the post.

-In the blog page, only the published posts are listed, each one with its latest published revision.
+In the blog page, only the published posts are listed.
 The same holds for the search results.

-Both the `Post` and the `Revision` model have an `is_published` field.
-If a post has no published revisions, it should not be published as well.
-Once you create a published revision of an unpublished post, the post's `is_published` is set to `True`.
-Also, a post can be published, but e.g. its latest update may be still unpublished.

-The blog forms for `Post` used in the admin panel are overwritten to handle revision creation and setting or updating all the necessary fields automatically.
+The blog `Post` model has an `is_published` field, as well as `date_published`, set `is_published` to `True` and `date_published` to a suitable date when the blog post is ready to be published.

 ## Comments